Polycademy/PolyAuth/README.md

 - Highly Configurable User Data/Profile
 - Password Complexity Checks
 - Excellent Random Token Generator
+- APC or Filesystem based caching for expensive calls.
+You can also implement the interface to extend it.
 - SpecBDD tested with Continuous Integration at Travis so you can trust that it works!

 To Do: